SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_caa13404-9243-493b-943e-9848cadb1f99_do_not_edit_manually.md

     A trust was created or removed to a domain.
 An attacker could perform that in order to do lateral movement easily between domains or shutdown the ability of two domains to communicate.

     - **Effort:** advanced

+??? abstract "Download Files From Non-Legitimate TLDs"

+    Detects file downloads from non-legitimate TLDs.
+Additional legitimates TLDs should be filtered according to the business habits.

+    - **Effort:** master

+??? abstract "Download Files From Suspicious TLDs"

+    Detects download of certain file types from hosts in suspicious TLDs

+    - **Effort:** master

 ??? abstract "Failed Logon Source From Public IP Addresses"